frk/route/README.md

 })
 ```

-**Handle Parameters (2)** You can have a parameter segment and a static segment in the
+**Handle Parameters (2)** You can specify a dynamic segment and a static segment
-same part of a pattern without conflict as shown in this and the previous example.
+in the same part of a pattern, without conflict, as can be seen in this and the
+previous example.
+The static segments take precedence over dynamic ones.
+For example
+a GET request to `/posts/abc/comments/new` matches both, the pattern below, and the
+one above, however since static segments take precedence the handler registered
+below will be the one executed and the one above will be left alone.

 ```go
 router.HandleFunc("GET", "/posts/{post_slug}/comments/new", func(c context.Context, w http.ResponseWriter, r *http.Request) {